New Hampshire debates ‘red-flag’ gun control bill

-New Hampshire may join a growing number of states in making it easier to take guns away from people in danger of harming themselves or others.
+The debate over making it easier to take guns away from dangerous people in New Hampshire featured red T-shirts on one side and white pearls on the other Tuesday.

-The House Criminal Justice and Public Safety Committee held a public hearing Tuesday on a bill that would allow family members or law enforcement officers to seek a court order restricting gun access to those posing an immediate risk to themselves or public safety.
+The House Criminal Justice and Public Safety Committee held a public hearing on a bill that would allow family members or law enforcement officers to seek a court order restricting gun access to those posing an immediate risk to themselves or public safety.
+Fourteen states already have passed so-called "red flag" laws and several others are debating them this year, according to a review by The Associated Press last month.

-Supporters said they were particularly motivated by the state's high suicide rate among young people.
-They argued the law would only be used in cases of extreme risk.
-Opponents argued such measures undermine their constitutional rights and leave gun owners vulnerable to false accusations.
+Supporters of the New Hampshire bill said they were particularly motivated by the state's high suicide rate.
+The Centers for Disease Control and Prevention in June identified the state has having one of the largest increases in suicide rates compared to other states, and suicide is the second leading cause of death for residents ages 15-34.
+In the last five years, there were just over 1,100 suicide deaths, and nearly half involved a firearm.

-Fourteen states have passed so-called "red flag" laws and several others are debating them this year.
+The bill's sponsor, Rep. Debra Altschiller, said the state doesn't ignore other leading causes of death such as cancer or drug overdoses, and should take the same approach to suicide.

 Sign Up and Save